 Voted to authorize the Town Treasurer, with the approval of the Selectboard, to borrow money from time to time in anticipation of the revenue of the fiscal year beginning on July 1, 2023, in accordance with the provisions of G.L., c.
 44, § 4, and to renew any note or notes as may be given for a period of less than one year, in accordance with the provisions of G.L. c.
-44, § 17, or take any other action relative thereto.
+44, § 17.

 Moderator declared article passed in the affirmative